rebeccaschou/mern-stack/README.md

 - Add and delete books from your bookshelf (store title, author, description, and rating)
 - Sort bookshelf by date added, rating, or alphabetically by title/author
-- (In Progress) Track loaned books to friends on "Manage Loans" page
+- (Buggy) Track loaned books to friends on "Manage Loans" page

+## Bugs

+- Using "loan" button changes display order
+- Using "mark as returned" button changes display order and needs reload to update

 ## How to Run